 Ag Succession Planning: Don’t Wait Until Tomorrow

 Back in the day, but not all that long ago, farmers inherited farms from their parents.
 These transfers happen today, too, but come with numerous business challenges and implications.
-Read on to learn more about some of the most common mistakes when it comes to transitioning your farm to the next generation, commonly referred to as succession planning.
+If you are considering passing your farm to the next generation, also known as succession planning, it’s important to be aware of potential pitfalls to make the transition as smooth as possible.

 Mistake #1: Waiting too Long to Begin Succession Planning